 Our collaborative relationships and a community of practice build from our core workshops, hosted by different institutions covering diverse themes.
 Our core workshop model is designed around pre-workshop planning, intensive face-to-face discussion, and post-workshop follow-up activities.

 We have hosted two workshops since our inaugural gathering at Texas A&M University in September 2016.
 We met to examine progress towards a household water insecurity metric hosted by Sera Young at Northwestern University in August 2017, and then in late February 2018 another workshop addressed the complexities of water sharing, gifting, and exchange hosted by Amber Wutich at Arizona State University.

 - HWISE in the UK, September 2018

 - Human Biology Association, March 2019, Special Session and Plenary

 - Annual Meeting of the American Association of Geographers, April 2019 Pre-Conference and Special Sessions*

-- HWISE in Higher Income Countries, Vancouver, Canada, November 2019 (side event to Annual Meeting of the American Anthropology Association)
+- HWISE Workshop: Water Insecurity in Higher Income Countries, Vancouver, Canada, November 2019 (side event to Annual Meeting of the American Anthropology Association)

 - American Anthropology Association, Phoenix AZ, February 2021